jcraigk/kudochest/README.md

 This is a Ruby on Rails application that uses Postgres and Redis for storage.
 It integrates tightly with chat platforms (currently Slack and Discord), keeping teams and users synced server-side.
 This enables web-based user profiles/history, improved admin management, and gamification features.

-For a full list of features, see the [Wiki](https://github.com/jcraigk/karmachest/wiki).
+Download the [Onboarding Deck](https://github.com/jcraigk/karmachest/files/6523729/KarmaChest-Onboarding.pdf) for a quick intro or take a deeper dive in the [Wiki](https://github.com/jcraigk/karmachest/wiki).

 # App Installation

 If you want to install KarmaChest into your organization's Slack or Discord team, you must setup a Slack App (or Discord App) at the third party and host this Rails app internally or on a public server you control.
-See the [Wiki](https://github.com/jcraigk/karmachest/wiki) for detailed instructions.
+See the [Wiki](https://github.com/jcraigk/karmachest/wiki/App-Installation) for detailed instructions.

 # Development Setup

-You may run Postgres and Redis in Docker or natively.
+You may run Postgres and Redis using the included `Dockerfile` or natively.

-For Slack callbacks, a tunneling service such as [ngrok](https://ngrok.com/) is recommended to expose your local server.
+For Slack and OAuth callbacks, a tunneling service such as [ngrok](https://ngrok.com/) is recommended to expose your local server publicly.

 ## Environment variables